Jun 24, 2014 | Dearborn, Mich.

 2015 Edge will go on sale in North America early next year as a showcase of Ford innovation – from a new design that excites to technology that comforts, the all-new Edge sets a benchmark for Ford utility vehicles

-Driver-assist technologies include enhanced active park assist, adaptive cruise control and collision warning with brake support, 180-degree front camera with washer, glove box-mounted airbag system, inflatable rear safety belts and hands-free liftgate
+Driver-assist technologies include enhanced active park assist, adaptive cruise control and collision warning with brake support (available late 2015), 180-degree front camera with washer, glove box-mounted airbag system, inflatable rear safety belts and hands-free liftgate

 2015 Edge will be first Ford vehicle with standard EcoBoost® engine; new Sport model will be powered by most advanced EcoBoost yet – a 2.7-liter V6; premium-level Titanium series joins lineup